Baptist Cancer Institute’s Genetics Program

 Are you a candidate for genetic testing?

 If you have a personal or family history of cancer or meet any of the criteria below, we encourage you to consider genetic testing:

-- Cancer that was diagnosed at a young age (under 50)
+- You or a close relative that was diagnosed with cancer at a young age (under 50)